LeoPBgit/Pikzilla-Racing/memory-bank/projectbrief.md

    - Contact: Provide ways for visitors to get in touch with the team

 3. **Technical Requirements**
-   - Built with React and TypeScript for a modern, maintainable codebase
+   - Built with HTML, CSS, and JavaScript for a modern, maintainable codebase
    - Utilize CSS variables for consistent styling
    - Implement responsive design principles
    - Ensure fast loading times and optimal performance
-   - Organize code in a modular, component-based structure
+   - Organize code in a clean, structured manner

 4. **Content Requirements**
    - High-quality images of cars, team members, and racing events